Minseo10/Minseo10.github.io/_publications/2023/2023-pub-example-2.md

 ---
-title:          "Pharetra Massa Massa Ultricies Mi Nisl Tincidunt"
+title:          "ToMato: Accelerating ViT via Token Merging"
-date:           2023-01-21 00:01:00 +0800
+date:           2023
 selected:       false
-pub:            "International Conference on Learning Representations (ICLR)"
+pub:            "The Institute of Electronics and Information Engineers Conference (IEIE)"
 pub_date:       "2023"
 abstract: >-
   Photo by Dessy Dimcheva on Unsplash.
 Please keep the description of your publication as brief as possible.
 1~2 sentences is ideal.
 Otherwise, it will look too noisy.
 This is a <strong>counterexample</strong> to show how the publication will look like when the abstract is too long.